 Importing and Exporting Data

-The Service Manager architecture easily connects to and integrates with data sources and simplifies the import of external data from other applications.
+The Neurons for ITSM architecture easily connects to and integrates with data sources and simplifies the import of external data from other applications.

-Use the Data Integration Wizard to import data from external sources into Service Manager.
+Use the Data Integration Wizard to import data from external sources into Neurons for ITSM.
 Importing records is an important activity when setting up your Service Desk.
-In Service Manager, importing records helps to quickly create new employees, incidents, tasks, or other business object records.
+In Neurons for ITSM, importing records helps to quickly create new employees, incidents, tasks, or other business object records.

 You can import files up to 250 MB using manual file upload or files up to 500 MB using an FTP, Secure FTP, or shared file connection.
 (File share is only available for on-premise deployments.)